-If the caster succeeds on a ranged touch attack against the target, the target must make a Fortitude Save, or else be blinded for 1 round.
+If the caster succeeds on a ranged touch attack against the target, the target must make a Fortitude save, or else be blinded for 1 round.

-On a successful Fortitude Save, the target

-still suffers a -2 to Diplomacy Skill Checks until bathing.
+On a successful Fortitude save, the target still suffers a -2 to Diplomacy checks until bathing.